searchspring/snap/README.md

 ```

 ### Initialize
-Initializing the controller by invoking it's `init` method will subscribe to any url state changes.
+Initializing the controller by invoking its `init` method will subscribe to any URL state changes.

 ```typescript
 search.init();